Facebook Analytics is a powerful platform (with a mobile app version) that rivals Google Analytics.

-It’s a powerful platform (with a mobile app version) that rivals Google Analytics and helps advertisers understand the entire journey of a user they’re targeting across the suite of Facebook channels, including desktop, messenger, and more.
+It helps advertisers understand the entire journey of a user they’re targeting across the suite of Facebook channels, including desktop, messenger, and more.

 While Facebook Analytics is enormously valuable, it can be a challenge to set up and understand.